mnowlin/poli307/syllabus/syllabus-body.md

 <!-- Additionally, this course is a __sustainability-focused__ course associated with the college-wide focus on sustainability.
 For more information see here: [sustain.cofc.edu][3].  -->

 \vspace{0.1in}
 \noindent The course will provide an overview of the development of environmental policy issues and environmental politics in the US.
-The first part of the course will provide an introduction to environmental policy and politics in the US and will provide a theoretical base for understanding environmental policy change and development; examine the fundamental beliefs and attitudes that have shaped environmental policies; and the major political institutions in the U.S. that conceive, design, implement, and revise environmental policies.
-The second part of the course will examine environmental policy design including regulation and market-based approaches.
-Finally, we will examine several environmental issues including air pollution, water polluation, land management, and climate change.
+The first part of the course will provide an introduction to environmental politics and policymaking in the US and will provide a theoretical base for understanding environmental policy change and development; examine the fundamental beliefs and attitudes that have shaped environmental policies; the major political institutions in the U.S. that conceive, design, implement, and revise environmental policies; the important actors outside of government that influence environmental policy; the rule-making process, and market-based approaches.
+In the second part of the course, we will examine several environmental issues and policies to address them including air pollution, water pollution, land management, and climate change.

 # Course Goals and Learning Objectives